elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - In cases where the current View is wrongly requested from the Controller, the loop is avoided.

 ### Version 2.4
+ - Applying multi-threaded processing to create the View class
  - Ability to set page attributes with lowercase letters in standard syntax